microsoft/frontend-bootcamp/step1-05/demo/README.md

 );
 ```

-> Note that I've removed the title span as it was only needed to make targeting that text easier
+> Note that I've removed the title span as it was only needed to make targeting that text easier.